rikyoz/bit7z/README.md

 ### 📌 7-zip Version

-While configuring bit7z via CMake, it automatically downloads the latest version of 7-zip currently supported by the library.
+While configuring bit7z via CMake, it automatically downloads the latest version of 7-zip supported by the library.

 Optionally, you can specify a different version of 7-zip via the CMake option `BIT7Z_7ZIP_VERSION` (e.g., `-DBIT7Z_7ZIP_VERSION="22.01"`).